 - If you’re thirsty, hungry, need the bathroom, let them know.

-- Have a family member hang a sign over your bed with information about you that may have nothing to do with your injury but would help the staff understand you better, e.g. wears hearing aids, glasses, or contacts, likes to read lips, gets dry mouth, loves chocolate (*wink*)
+- Have a family member hang a sign over your bed with information about you that may have nothing to do with your injury but would help the staff understand you better, e.g. wears hearing aids, glasses, or contacts, likes to read lips, gets dry mouth, loves chocolate (*wink*).

 - Ask for a basket to put glasses and hearing aids in so they’re close by…or ask if you can bring a basket from home.
-It’s a lot easier to communicate with staff if you can grab what you need to see and hear them—because you can’t read minds either.
+It’s a lot easier to communicate with staff if you can reach what you need to see and hear them—because you can’t read minds either.

 “You Just Call Out My Name” because Superheroes Always Need a Sidekick